littlebunch/fdc-ingest/README.md

 COUCHBASE_PWD=user_password
 ```
 3. [Download](https://fdc.nal.usda.gov/download-datasets.html) and unzip the supporting data, BFPD, FNDDS and SR csv files into a location of your choice.
-4. Load the data files.
+4. Load the supporting data files.
 (Note: the NUT and DERV types must be loaded first.)
 ```
 $GOBIN/fdcloader -c /path/to/config.yml -i /path/to/FoodData_Central_Supporting_Data_csv/nutrient.csv -t NUT
 ```